Welcome to the Claims Center for Policyholders

 TWIA will assign your claim to a field adjuster, who will reach out to you to schedule an inspection of the damaged property, if necessary.

 • What is the field adjuster’s role?
 The TWIA field adjuster is a state-licensed property adjuster who has also received TWIA training.
-They will inspect your property and take photos of damaged and undamaged areas.
-Based on their documentation, they will prepare damage estimates (learn more) and send those reports to TWIA.
-They are only there to obtain information about your property’s damage.
-They cannot make any decisions on your claim.
+They inspect your property and take photos of damaged and undamaged areas.
+Based on their documentation, they prepare damage estimates (learn more) and send those reports to TWIA.
+Field adjusters do not make any decisions on your claim.
 Any questions about your claim should be directed to a TWIA claims examiner.

 Gather Contractor Estimates

 • Avoid Fraud.
-Be wary of out-of-state contractors who show up at your door unexpectedly.
+Watch out for unsolicited contractors looking to prey on storm victims.
 Learn ways to protect yourself from fraud in this guide or on the Texas Department of Insurance’s website.
 If you suspect fraudulent activity related to a TWIA claim, call the Veracity Research Company (VRC) Fraud Hotline at (800) 625-0425.

-• Do NOT repair, replace, or dispose of any damaged items before first discussing it with a claims examiner.
+• Do NOT start permanent repairs, replace, or dispose of any damaged items before first discussing it with a claims examiner.

 TWIA Reviews Your Claim Information